Policies & Procedures

 - No face, body or hair glitter.

-The dress and grooming codes outlined above are not optional.
+The dress and grooming codes outlined above are not optional and are at the discretion of the Webb Administration.
 Students will be given disciplinary consequences if they do not follow the dress and grooming codes.

 If you have any questions, please contact the school at (972) 675-3080.